realA10001986/Remote/README.md

 ### User Buttons

 These buttons are entirely optional.
-You can install any number of buttons, they only serve the purpose of playing back user-provided sound effects and/or send user-configurable messages to an [MQTT](#home-assistant--mqtt) broker.
+You can install up to 8 buttons, they only serve the purpose of playing back user-provided sound effects and/or send user-configurable messages to an [MQTT](#home-assistant--mqtt) broker.

 Sound playback is mapped as follows: